limpapud/zabbix_templates/templates/hikvision_templates/README.md

 ### Brief information:

 **hikvision_templates** is a zabbix template for Hikvision company NVR's (Network Video Recorder) using SNMPv2.
-Tested on Zabbix v4.4 and Hikvision NVR 9664-i8
+Tested on Zabbix v4.4 and Hikvision NVR 9664-i8 and 7632 devices.

 ### Sources used: